junxit/us-congress-bills-110/metadata.md

 - 2007-01-29 — Placed on the House Calendar, Calendar No. 5.
 - 2007-01-29 — Reported by the Committee on Science and Technology.
 H. Rept.
 110-5.
 - 2007-01-29 — Reported by the Committee on Science and Technology.
 H. Rept.
 110-5.
+- 2007-01-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-01-30 — Considered under suspension of the rules. (consideration: CR H1004-1007)
+- 2007-01-30 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+59.
+- 2007-01-30 — Mr. Lipinski moved to suspend the rules and agree to the resolution.
+- 2007-01-31 — Considered as unfinished business. (consideration: CR H1068-1069)
+- 2007-01-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-01-31 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 64). (text: CR 1/30/2007 H1004)
+- 2007-01-31 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 64).(text: CR 1/30/2007 H1004)